NVIDIA/NVFlare/examples/getting_started/README.md

 ### 2. [Tensorflow Examples](./tf/README.md)
 ### 3. [Scikit-Learn Examples](./sklearn/README.md)

-Once you finished above examples, you also read about [getting started documentation](https://nvflare.readthedocs.io/en/main/getting_started.html), look at the ["hello-world"](../hello-world) examples or checkout more examples at tutorial catelog https://nvidia.github.io/NVFlare/.
+Once you have finished the above examples, you can also look at the ["hello-world"](../hello-world) examples or check out more examples at tutorial catalog: https://nvidia.github.io/NVFlare/.